gakutasu/ros2-alias/README.md

 ## Installation

-Please append the `.bashrc` file from this package to your own `.bashrc`.
+1. Please append the `.bashrc` file from this package to your own `.bashrc`.

+2. Next, replace the path `ROS_WS=~/ros` with the path to your ROS2 workspace.